PriYaaaa652/Academic-Works/CSE 350-Data Communications/README.md

 ## 📖 Course Overview

-This course introduces the core concepts of data communication and computer networks, including communication models, protocols, transmission techniques, and network architectures such as OSI and TCP/IP.
+This course introduces the core concepts of data communication and computer networks, including communication models, protocols, transmission techniques and network architectures such as OSI and TCP/IP.